manymoments/manymoments.github.io/_posts/2023-02-18-rand-and-consensus-1.md

 ### Zooming out
 How did randomization help? we used the common coin as a *virtual leader*.
 To maintain *validity*, we only listen to the virtual leader when we hear both 0 and 1.
-For *safety* we decide only when the condition ```coin_j = value``` is true, this guarntees all other parties assign ```coin_j = value```.
+For *safety* we decide only when the condition ```coin_j = value``` is true, this guarantees all other parties assign ```coin_j = value```.

 Finally, why does the protocol end in an expected 5 rounds? it's because we assumed the coin is unpredictable!
 If the adversary knew the coin values in advance it could force a $f+1$ round execution.

 By assuming the coin is unpredictable we implicitly assume there is a limit to the adaptive power of the adversary.
 It must send its round $j$ message before learning the round $j$ coin.
 In later posts, we will be even more explicit about the adaptive power of the adversary.

 *Exercise*: consider a *super adaptive adversary with future-vision* that at the beginning of round $j$ knows in advance the coin value and can decide what parties to crash in round $j$ based on this information.
 Show a strategy for this adversary that forces a $f+1$ round execution.

 The protocol relies heavily on assuming a perfect common coin.
-In the [next post](..), we will solve consensus for omission failures without this assumption by building a weak common coin.
+In the [next post](https://decentralizedthoughts.github.io/2023-02-19-rand-and-consensus-2/), we will solve consensus for omission failures without this assumption by building a weak common coin.
 ## Acknowledgments

 Many thanks to Sravya Yandamuri and Naama Ben-David for insightful discussions and comments.

 Your thoughts (and solution to the exercise) on [Twitter](https://twitter.com/ittaia/status/1626993583986249728?s=20).